Current Events-2026

 Requiring more driver training fits into DeWine's crusade for safer driving measures.
 He also pushed to make driving without a seat belt a primary offense.

-The SLF Scholarship has awarded over $40,000 in educational funds in the past seventeen years!
+The SLF Scholarship has awarded over $46,000 in educational funds in the past nineteen years!

 We are continuing our mission to support safe driving through sponsorships of drivers' education classes for high school youth at Tolles and if needed for the simulators provides by Maria's Message and other sponsors.